MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/sharing-limit-accidental-exposure.md

 With a deny list, you can specify a list of domains from which users in your organization cannot invite guests.
 Guest invitations to the listed domains are blocked.
 This can be useful if you have competitors, for example, who you want to prevent from becoming guests in your organization.

 The allow and deny lists only affect sharing with authenticated guests.
-Users can still share with guests from prohibited by using Anyone links if you haven't disabled them.
-For best results with domain allow and deny lists, consider disabling Anyone links as described above.
+Users can still share with guests from prohibited domains by using *Anyone* links if you haven't disabled them.
+For best results with domain allow and deny lists, consider disabling *Anyone* links as described above.

 To set up a domain allow or deny list for guest sharing
 1. In the SharePoint admin center, in the left navigation, click **Sharing**.